jantra-io/jantra-rapids-and-rivers/README.md

 ## The Rapid, the River and The Pond
 JANTRA opinion about the RAPID is that it does not hold knowledge about what kind of message it holds.
 From the RAPID perspective only messages exist, without any constraints.
 Only after a message is consumed by a River it becomes clear that is an Event, NEED(Behov), Data or FAIL The different messages have different nature.
 An event makes sense only in relation to the POND.
 Why ?
 Because it is static it is a Fact and it is unchangeable.
 At the same time a NEED makes sense in the context of a River, same goes for the Data.
-The data is not a single source of thruth as all Data may be a subject to change and it may be invalidated or discarded.
+The data is not a single source of thruth as all Data may be a subject to change and it may be invalidated or discarded.One such example is when a River terminates with FAIL.
+All data messages are then invalid.
 ## The River
 In contrast to NAV implementation JANTRA consideres all messages between two events to be part of a River.
 Each River is assigned a unique identifier and each Event can spawn multiple Rivers ending up with one or more Events.
 ## The Pond